TheApo98/ACE414_labs/lab1/README.md

 }
 ```

 Again, using a loop statement, we traverse the characters of the input string (plain text).
-We check for spelling errors in the key and plain text (see below).
+We check for spelling errors in the key and plain text.
 >To get the shift for the ***x axis***, we subtract the 'A' character ASCII value from the *plain text* character ASCII value to get number between 0-25 (Range of the English alphabet).
 ```c
 int x_shift = plTx_letter_val - a_val;